 In addition to completing an application form, the applicant is required to submit the following documents to Learning Hive:

 During the application process, tutors are warned that providing false information may be an offence and could result in the application being rejected, subsequent reversal of a successful application and that they may be referred to the police.
+All details and records are stored on file for every tutor who goes through the pre appointment and vetting process.

 Our designated safeguarding team thoroughly analyses and evaluates each application.
 This includes: